 It is worth mentioning that pairing AL-LAD with alcohol is generally a bad idea due to alcohols ability to cause dehydration, nausea and physical fatigue.

 The toxicity and lethal doses of AL-LAD are as of right now, unknown, due to it being a new drug with very little research conducted into it.

 Anecdotal evidence from users suggests that it is relatively harmless provided it is used very sparingly in small to moderate doses.
 As a psychedelic, it has relatively few physical side effects and risks.
 The few studies that have been conducted show that it does not create any new physical, cognitive, psychological or sensory conditions.
 However it has been postulated that use can trigger latent conditions that people have but are unaware of.

 It’s a new drug, part of the so-called Research Chemicals.
 In fact, some people take the drug for research purposes.
 However, as there isn’t enough data about its toxic and long-term effects, more studies are necessary.
-Obviously, you should take the drug with caution.
+Obviously, one should take the drug with caution.
 Some long-term effects related to one’s mental health can include panic and paranoia.
-Therefore, you shouldn’t ignore flashbacks.
+Therefore, one shouldn’t ignore flashbacks.

-Never take AL-LAD if you work, drive, or operate heavy machinery.
-This is for your own safety and that of those around you.
-Furthermore, despite the fact that you can easily purchase it on the Internet, is quite expensive, and its legal status is kind of unclear.
-Therefore, you should always consider the potential risks psychedelics carry.
-All in all, however exploring yourself and floating on visuals during your AL-LAD trip can be unforgettable, be mindful of the dangers that come with drug intake.
+Never take AL-LAD at work, while driving or operating heavy machinery.
+This is to keep the patients safe, as well as those around.
+Furthermore, despite the fact that one can easily purchase it on the Internet, is quite expensive, and its legal status is kind of unclear.
+Therefore, one should always consider the potential risks psychedelics carry.
+All in all, however exploring oneself and floating on visuals during AL-LAD trip can be unforgettable, be mindful of the dangers that come with drug intake.